Rex-Acme Motorcycles

 1901 A motorcycle was produced that was built entirely at their own works.
 The 1.75hp engine was mounted in an aluminium cradle fixed to the frame tubes.
 The machine was offered in kit form to the trade.
 Soon the engine was enlarged to 2.hp.

 1902 The inclined engine was replaced by a vertical one.
-During that year the Allard company was acquired by Rex and afterwards marketed by that name.
+During that year the Allard company was acquired by Rex and was afterwards marketed by that name.

 Note: There was an Allard Motor Co producing cars from 1936.